How I empowered young adults to contribute to the design of a new museum

 Timing: Jan 2017 – May 2018

-MOD. was a new museum being built in South Australia driven by a desire to engage young adults aged 15 – 25 in Science, Technology, Engineering and Maths.
-MOD. wanted to do this through the creation of Australia’s leading future-focused museum – a place where young adults could come and be inspired, could socialise and hang out.
-With 18-month until the launch, the MOD. team needed a way to empower young people to be part of the design process to make sure MOD. met their expectations.
+MOD. was a new museum being built in South Australia with the goal of engaging young adults aged 15 – 25 in Science, Technology, Engineering and Maths (STEM).
+MOD. aimed to be Australia’s leading future-focused museum – a place where young adults could come and be inspired, could socialise and hang out.
+With 18-months until the launch, the MOD. team needed a way to empower young people to be part of the design process to make sure MOD. met their expectations.

 My role and approach